-Radiologic Technology Program seats are awarded from the highest grade point average downward of the Health Care Management Degree courses until the maximum enrollment of approximately nine (9) students is reached.
-In the event that the class does not meet capacity by the end of Spring semester students possessing a GPA as low as 2.85 will be considered with a TEAS score of 60%.
-All prerequisite courses must be completed by the end of Spring semester to be considered for the Summer cohort competitive admission selection process.
+Radiologic Technology Program seats are awarded from the highest grade point average downward of the Healthcare Professional - TCC Option Five - Radiologic Technology or the courses taken in the Health Care Management until the maximum enrollment of approximately nine (9) students is reached.
+In the event that there are duplicate GPAs competing for seats in the program, the students' TEAS score will be evaluated and used for any tie breakers.